 Vision and Hearing Screening: The school follows the directives of the Washington County Health Department and responds to parent's requests for individual testing.
-This testing is done for: all new, out of state students; all students in Grades Pre-K, Kindergarten, 1, and 8; and any student with a suspected hearing or vision problem as reported by school staff or parents/guardians.
+This testing is usually done for: all new students who have not provided documentation for screening in the past year; all students the year they enter the school in Grades Kindergarten, 1, and 8; and any student with a suspected hearing or vision problem as reported by school staff or parents/guardians.

-St. Mary Catholic School employs a full time nurse who oversees the school health program.
+St. Mary Catholic School employs a full-time nurse who oversees the school health program.